 Teryn has now moved across the country to attend her dream school — Mercer University in Macon, GA.
 She is planning to major in Broadcast Journalism and is on their cheerleading team and can’t wait to cheer on the Bears!
 She is extremely excited to join the Peacock’s Dance family and can’t wait to expand her knowledge and experience as a dance teacher!

 Jordan has a love for all the performing arts, especially in dance, singing, music, and theater.
 She began dancing at the age of five, taking ballet and tap and performing with her local recreation department.
 Since then, she has trained in Jazz, Contemporary, Ballet, Pre-Pointe, Musical Theatre, Tap, and Hip-Hop with a focus on Ballet, Jazz, and Contemporary.
 Jordan was a member of the Peacock’s Competition Team for the 2016-2017 season.
 Part of her experience also includes working as a Teacher’s Assistant and Dance Instructor at Peacock’s since August of 2015, teaching Ballet, Tap, Jazz, and Musical Theatre.
 Jordan has continued her love of music by completing her Associate of Arts in Vocal Performance at Middle Georgia State University this past spring.
 She graduated as a President’s List Scholar.
 During her studies she performed with the Middle Georgia State University Chamber Singers under the direction of Dr. Rebecca Lanning, the Choral Society of Middle Georgia, and the Middle Georgia State University Band of Knights Color Guard under the direction of Dr. Alan Clark.
-She is continuing her education by pursuing a Bachelor’s Degree in Business Administration with a focus in Accounting at Middle George State University.
+She is continuing her education by pursuing a Bachelor’s in Business Administration with a focus in Accounting at Middle George State University.